Is a bleaching light really needed for whitening treatments?

 As a way of helping to minimize the risk for post-treatment tooth sensitivity, some systems incorporate desensitizers into the formulation of their whitener.
 The two most frequently used compounds are fluoride and potassium nitrate.

-During the bleaching process it's possible for the patient's teeth to become dehydrated (discussed above).
-Creating a product that has 10 to 20% water content can help to avoid this problem.
-(Sulieman 2008)
+During the bleaching process, a patient’s teeth can become dehydrated (discussed above).
+Creating a product whose water content is 10 to 20% can help to avoid this problem.
+(Sulieman)